gama-platform/gama-platform.github.io/wiki/Operators.md

   *  **`gaml_file`** (`string`) --->  `file`

 #### Result:
 Constructs a file of type gaml.
-Allowed extensions are limited to gaml
+Allowed extensions are limited to gaml, experiment

 ----